Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Theory

-The theory is more naturally presented in the context of the Schr\"{o}dinger equation for continuous degrees of freedom (see End Matter for a treatment of discrete states).
+The theory is more naturally presented in the context of the Schr\"{o}dinger equation for continuous degrees of freedom (see Appendix \ref{appdisc}\ for a treatment of discrete states).
 Below, $\psi\left( x,t\right) $ is a properly (anti-)symmetrized wavefunction in position representation, with $t$ being time and $x$ being a $3N$-dimensional vector for a system of $N$ particles.
-(We consider the familiar context of \textquotedblleft first quantization\textquotedblright, but there is no fundamental problem associated with applying it to boson fields within quantum field theory \cite{struyve:bohmqft}, in which case $x$ would represent a specific value of a classical field.)
+(We consider the familiar context of \textquotedblleft first quantization\textquotedblright, but there is no fundamental problem associated with applying it to boson fields within quantum field theory \cite{struyve:bohmqft}, in which case $x$ would now be function-valued and represent a specific value of a classical field over space.)
 Like most theories with either a pilot-wave or an objective collapse flavor, our theory is non-relativistic.
 Our proposed modified Schr\"{o}dinger equation takes the form: